 Tips for Staying Healthy While Pregnant This Flu Seasonby Elizabeth MacDonald

-As news outlets everywhere are reporting that this fall and winter may bring an increase in illnesses, including new strains of COVID-19 and influenza, it’s time to start preparing your body to be able to tackle anything thrown at it.
+As news outlets everywhere are reporting that this year's string of viruses may be worse than ever, including new strains of COVID-19, worse flu symptoms and awful RSV, it’s time to prepare your body to be able to tackle anything thrown at it.
 Protecting yourself and your growing baby may seem overwhelming, but there are ways to lift this stress and feel confident throughout this season of your pregnancy.

 Remember that stress can cause pregnancy complications, even triggering early labor or health issues for both you and your baby.
 Take the time everyday to assess your mental, physical, and emotional stresses and work toward lessening them through exercise, meditation, sleep, and open communication.
 You want your body to be balanced and open to accept all of the positive energy and supplements.